Proxima-Centaury/Yggdrasil-UI/readme.md

                 if(onAnimationEnd) {

-                    // The "selectedAnimation" variable is an object with various data representing an animation in Flash CS6.
+                    // The "selectedAnimation" variable is an object with various data representing an animation in Adobe Flash Professional CS6.
                     // Example of selectedAnimation : { label: "Loading ( Start )", frames: [ 1, 30 ], onAnimationEnd: [ "PressStart", "displayPressStartMenu" ] }.

                     var onAnimationEndData: Object = selectedAnimation.onAnimationEnd; // Stores the "selectedAnimation.onAnimationEnd" data.